CGS/ProQuest Distinguished Dissertation Awards

 SGPS will accept one nomination per graduate program or graduate Faculty.
 Please ensure that the candidate is aware of their nomination for the award.

-A nomination package must include the following (in .doc format):
+A nomination package must include the following (in PDF format):

-• An abstract of the candidate's dissertation (not to exceed 5 double-spaced pages).
+• An abstract of the candidate's dissertation (not to exceed five (5) double-spaced pages).
 Appendices containing nontextual material, such as charts or tables, may be included as additional pages (not to exceed 5 double-spaced pages).

-• Three (3) letters of recommendation (no page limit provided) evaluating the significance and quality of the candidate's dissertation work.
+• Three (3) letters of recommendation (no page limit) evaluating the significance and quality of the candidate's dissertation work.
 One of these letters must be from the candidate's dissertation supervisor, another from a member of the candidate's dissertation committee, and another from a person of the candidate's choice.

-• The candidate's curriculum vitae (not to exceed 5 pages)
+• The candidate's curriculum vitae (not to exceed five (5) pages)

 Submitting Nominations to SGPS

-The deadline for submissions to SGPS is Friday, May 17, 2024.
-Please send the complete nomination file (single PDF) electronically to pmenzies@uwo.ca.
+The deadline for submissions to SGPS is Friday, May 16, 2025.
+Please send the complete nomination file (single PDF) electronically to Alli McDonald (amcdon72@uwo.ca).

 SGPS will consider all nominations received by the May deadline and forward one nomination for each competition category to the CGS National Office by the annual deadline.
 Successful candidates will be notified directly by CGS.